abeidahmed/rails-heroicon/README.md

 ### Tooltip

-You can provide tooltips on hover if you pass in a `:title` option.
-Anything passed into the `:title` option will be rendered inside of a <title> tag within the rendered SVG, which modern browsers will lean on to display a tooltip on hover.
+You can provide tooltips on hover if you pass in a `title` option.
+Anything passed into the `title` option will be rendered inside of a `<title>` tag within the rendered SVG, which modern browsers will lean on to display a tooltip on hover.

 ## Development